LaardCommunity/LaardCommunity.github.io/events.md

       <td>Mini-poster session dedicated to lipids and/or a flash-talk session, to present the posters directly to the community and facilitate discussion around them.</td>
     </tr>
     <tr>
-      <td>A roundtables on the following topic: "Guidelines for publishing lipid data from an ORA and archaeological perspective".</td>
+      <td>A roundtables on the following topic: "Guidelines for publishing lipid data from an ORA and archaeological perspective".
+Example What archaeological information should be provided for each sample?
+What chemical data should be included in the publication?</td>
     </tr>
   </tbody>
 </table>

-We kindly invite participants to contribute to the catering costs.
-To make your contribution to the LAARD meeting (10€ for students and early career researchers, 15€ for others), please use the dedicated Paypal button (coming soon).
+To enable us to share coffee breaks and a lunches, we kindly invite participants to contribute to the catering costs.
+To make your contribution to the LAARD meeting (10€ for students and early career researchers, 15€ for others), please use the dedicated Paypal button (coming soon in this page or in the ISBA website).
 Your support is essential to help make the first in-person LAARD meeting as friendly and welcoming as possible!.

 Stay tuned for more details about the programme!